Tag Archives: SAGE Budget

 • Cost Center Receiving Funding appears for the primary worksheet only; Fiscally Responsible Cost Center appears for all other worksheets.

-• Use the type-ahead search to find a match by Cost Center or department.
+• Search for a department/unit name, cost center name, or number.
 A results list will appear after you’ve entered a few characters; select the appropriate one.

 • This field is required.